trumpfheller/trumpfheller.github.io/dictionary.md

 - For a list the index is always a number, for a dictionary key it can be a different data type:
 	- strings, integers, floats, tuples, and more.

-In an English language dictionary the word comes with a definition.<br>
-In a Python dictionary, the word would be the key and the definition would be the value. example.
+example.